DongzeHE/scpca-docs/docs/download_files.md

 ## Gene expression data

-Gene expression data is provided in two forms - as an unfiltered counts file and a filtered counts file.
+Single-cell or single-nuclei gene expression data is provided in two forms - as an unfiltered counts file and a filtered counts file.

 The unfiltered counts file, `SCPCL000000_unfiltered.rds`, is an RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
 Within the `SingleCellExperiment` object is the counts matrix, where the rows correspond to genes or features and the columns correspond to cell barcodes.